boyvanamstel/Whitefox-keyboard-macOS-configuration/README.md

 _Note_: The little hole in the bottom of the Whitefox keyboard activates firmware-flashing-mode.
 No need to take it apart.

 ## Changes

+### May 18th 2018

+* Changed the Fn-1 of Home to Vol Up.
+* Changed the Fn-1 of End to Vol Down.
+* Changed the Fn-1 of Up to Page-Up.
+* Changed the Fn-1 of Down to Page-Down.
+* Changed the Fn-1 of Return to Printscreen.
+* Changed the Fn-1 of Space to Play/Pause.

 ### May 13th 2018